-Because GIS is rapidly expanding its presence inside web architecture, including data services, software tools, and networking and sharing capabilities, coding and computer science are growing in importance for all who are involved in the geospatial field.
-As I work with faculty and students around the world, I frequently get asked about the specific skills that students should learn, and the strategies for learning them, if they wish to be successful in a career that is focused on the computer science side of GIS.
-After consulting with some colleagues at Esri and in academia, the starting points I wish to share are below.
+Because GIS is rapidly expanding its presence in web architecture, manifested in such features as "data as a service", online software tools, hubs and portals, customizable web apps, and sharing capabilities, skills in coding and computer science are growing in importance for all who are involved in the geospatial field.
+I and my team frequently receive questions from faculty and students about specific skills that should be taught and learned, for students to be successful in a career that is focused on the computer science side of GIS.
+After consulting with some colleagues at Esri and in academia, I would like to share the following starting points.
 I am mindful that this list can and should change, going forward, and I intend to update this post as needed.

-- Other CS courses as electives (e.g. algorithms?)
+- Other Computer Science courses as electives (for example, algorithms)

-How can we convince our colleagues that GIS programming courses are important?
-GIS is simply mapping a database nor is it just a flavor of computer science.
-Certain skills are critical for all GIS students such as Python, for example.
-Understanding basic programming concepts and the modern web GIS architecture only helps ensure student success once they graduate.
-Not every student needs to be proficient in building websites or native applications, but if they have the basics, then they will be more adaptable.
+Certain tools and languages are critical for all GIS students, such as Python, for example.
+Understanding basic programming concepts and the modern web GIS architecture helps provide many career pathways once students graduate.
+Not every student needs to be proficient in building websites or native applications, but if they have the basics, then they will be more adaptable and employable.

 Are our students prepared to meet the programming needs from industry yet?
 How do we bridge the gap?
 There is a spectrum of needs in GIS that ranges from little-to-no-programming-skills-needed to fully custom application building.
 Does every GIS student need to be able to program at an intermediate level, for example?

-How should pedagogy change given the change in dominant languages over the past 50 years (e.g., FORTRAN vs C vs Python)?
+How should pedagogy change given the change in dominant languages over the past 50 years (for example, FORTRAN vs C vs Python)?
 Have students changed in ways that requires a different approach in pedagogy?
-The fundamentals of “how” programming language work hasn’t changed all that much (in terms of variables, data structures, control structures, and so on).
+The fundamentals of “how” programming language work hasn’t changed all that much (in terms of variables, data structures, control structures, and so on (though some may argue this point).
 These fundamentals can be applied across a variety of languages.